pyblosxom/pyblosxom/README.rst

 How to install Pyblosxom
 ========================

-If you're installing for the first time, be sure to read :ref:`install` (``INSTALL`` if you're looking at the source).
+If you're installing for the first time, be sure to read Installing Pyblosxom in the manual (``INSTALL`` if you're looking at the source).

-If you're upgrading from a previous Pyblosxom version, read :ref:`upgrading` (``UPGRADE`` if you're looking at the source) as well as :ref:`whatsnew` (``WHATSNEW`` if you're looking at the source) which covers what's new in this version and what you'll need to change in your blog.
+If you're upgrading from a previous Pyblosxom version, read Upgrading Pyblosxom in the manual (``UPGRADE`` if you're looking at the source) as well as What's New in the manual (``WHATSNEW`` if you're looking at the source) which covers what's new in this version and what you'll need to change in your blog.

 How to find comprehensive documentation